N0822325/FYP/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This is my Final Year Project as a student of Nottingham Trent University.
-I chose this project to gain experience in the X11 and Win32 apis, and OpenGL.
+I chose this project to gain experience in the X11 and Win32 apis, and OpenGL development.

-The purpose of this project is to create a lightweight, easy to use graphics framework with 3D and 2D functionality for c++ game development.
+The purpose of this project is to create a lightweight, easy to use graphics framework with 2D and 3D functionality for c++ game development.

 _This Project is currently in the primary stages of development_